The Scenic Route

 Majestic viaducts, dark tunnels, ancient mill ruins, shady wooded groves…

-The creation of the East Lancashire Strategic Cycleway network is being made possible by government funding through the Regional Growth Fund and Lancashire County Council transport funding and led by our partners at Lancashire County Council.
+The East Lancashire Strategic Cycleway network is made possible by government funding and is led by our partners at Lancashire County Council.
 Over the next few years, they are investing millions of pounds in joining up the dots of some existing but fragmented cycle routes based on old railway lines, building up a more joined up network.
 LCC have invited MPA to bring a creative dimension to the programme, and we are delighted to be working with them.

-The LCC team worked with us previously on the hugely successful, European award-winning Padiham Greenway development.
-They saw there just how much a creative programme can add, not just in design terms but also in building local involvement, sense of pride and real community ownership.
+The LCC team worked with us previously on the hugely successful Padiham Greenway, where our European award-winning creative programme helped build up local involvement, sense of pride and real community ownership.

 The Scenic Route introduces two key routes.
 The Valley of Stone Greenway will run from Rochdale all the way through Rossendale to Rawtenstall.
 In Hyndburn, part of the Sustrans national cycle network, NCN Route 6, will link Accrington down through Rossendale via Haslingden and Helmshore to Ramsbottom.